spacemeshos/go-spacemesh/p2p/dht/readme.md

 libp2p open-issues list is somewhat scray and libp2p-kad-dht is tightly coupled with its main client - ipfs.
 4. Have as little external deps as possible - e.g. multi-address, specific key-id schemes, etc...

-This package contains heavily modified code inspired by `libp2p-kad-dht` and from `libp2p-kbucket` - the license file for both of these packages is included as required by the MIT licensing terms.
+This package contains heavily modified code inspired by `libp2p-kad-dht` and from `libp2p-kbucket` - the license file for both of these packages is included in this package as required by the MIT licensing terms.